yukta-kulkarni14/M1_Tourism_management_app/1_Requirements/README.md

  ## Strenghts
  * Present different tour pacakages to customer with all details such as location, amount, events, etc.
  * Store the tourist details.
- * Print the receipt of booked tour pacakage.
+ * Print the receipt of booked tour package.
  * use of visual studio code to implement this design.
  * This system can be designed using C programming structures.